Anisotremus virginicus

-Anisotremus virginicus, the porkfish, also known as the Atlantic porkfish sweetlips, dogfish or paragrate grunt, is a species of marine ray-finned fish, a grunt belonging to the family Haemulidae.
+Anisotremus virginicus, the porkfish, also known as the Atlantic porkfish, sweetlips, dogfish, or paragrate grunt, is a species of marine ray-finned fish, a grunt belonging to the family Haemulidae.
 It is native to the western Atlantic Ocean.

+Taxonomy

+Anisotremus virginicus was first formally described in 1758 as Sparus virginicus by Linnaeus, with the type locality given as South America.
+When American ichthyologist Theodore Nicholas Gill created the genus Anisotremus, he renamed Sparus virginicus and made it the type species.